-One constant throughout Triton shake-ups is the strong value-for-money pitch.
+One constant throughout the Mitsubishi Triton shake-ups is the strong value-for-money pitch.
 GLX-R included.
 The Double Cab-only prospect bundies on at $41,990 before on-roads for the manual and wants $44,490 list for the automatic (up from five- to six-speed in 2019) that we’re testing here.

 By comparison, the logical Ranger cross-shop is the XLS that wants for $50,290 list, though the pricier ($53,540 list) Sport is a bit more like-for-like in positioning within range.
 Toyota wants $49,515 before on-roads for its steel-wheeled, tradie-spec SR dual-cab auto and the SR5, for that lifestyle vibe, is up around $55,240 list.

 On appearance alone, the Triton GLX-R looks amazingly upmarket for circa-$45k ask.
 But since it’s February launch, its been on a sharper offer still: $39,990 for the manual or $42,490 the auto, both as drive-away prospects.
 (Ford, too, is doing deals on Ranger, though XLS is still around $3000 pricier on offer.)